 Your progression from level 4 to level 5 and achievement at level 5, your graduation and classification, are all subject to satisfying the University's academic regulations.
-These regulations are available on our website via the following link.
+These regulations are available on our website via the following https://ucleeds.ac.uk/related-documentation/

-If you have any difficulty accessing or understanding the information, please discuss this with Katie King.
+If you have any difficulty accessing or understanding the information, please discuss this with Debbie Hoos.